christphralden/clean-ui/src/content/sidebar/default.md

   - type: "header"
-    value: "Define and map routes for your sidebar"
+    value: "Define and map routes for your sidebar."
   - type: "description"
     value: "You can route with a slug or without, this just helps you map your existing route to the sidebar.
 Customize your own structure by changing the way you map your sidebar.
-But heres a general layout you can use"
+But heres a general layout you can use."
   - type: "code"
     filename: "routes/sidebar-routes.ts"
     lang: "typescript"